 BLUF: Use this free calculator to figure out what your Roth TSP will be worth based on your own information.
-It takes factors into account that simple compound interest calculators don’t (taxes, increasing basic pay based on rate/years of service, time from EAS until you withdraw, etc.).
+It takes factors into account that simple compound interest calculators don’t (taxes, Active Duty vs Reservist, increasing basic pay based on rate/years of service, time from EAS until you withdraw, etc.).

 A person similar to one of your high school friends enlists at 18.
 He plans on doing one enlistment in the military and then getting out.
 While at boot camp, someone convinces him he should contribute to a Roth TSP.
 The details are tough to understand, but after graduation, he logs onto his account one Friday afternoon.
 Using MyPay and TSP.gov, he sets his account up to contribute 10% of his basic pay to the C Fund in less than 5 minutes.
 He heads out for the night with his friends, and largely forgets about the TSP altogether.

 Our friend is always thinking about getting out and telling friends and family he’s going to do it.
 In the meantime, one enlistment turns into two, he starts a family, and deployments start to blur into one another.
 For the remainder of his career, he doesn’t think much about investing, retirement, or even finances at all.

 Time continues to pass, and before our friend realizes it, he hits his 20 years.
 Happy to be out of the military and on to his next career at only 38, he doesn’t put another dime into the TSP – or any other retirement account.
 He knows in the back of his head that he should probably start saving more aggressively for retirement, but his kids, house, and car seem to suck up all of his money.
 Also, the stock market seems to always be going up and down, making it too risky to put any money in since he’s not “good with finances”.